influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/ttlStrategy.md

 withSecondsAfterSuccess(secondsAfterSuccess)
 ```

-SecondsAfterSuccess is the number of seconds to live after success
+"SecondsAfterSuccess is the number of seconds to live after success"